ilkkamtk/WSK/Week5/04-context.md

 ## Context

 - Context is a way to share state between components without having to pass props down the component tree manually at every level.
 - Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.
 - Context is primarily used when some data needs to be accessible by many components at different nesting levels.
 - There are other ways to share state between components, such as using [Redux](https://redux.js.org/) or [Zustand](https://github.com/pmndrs/zustand) if you need more advanced state management.

 ## Context API

 - [Context](https://react.dev/learn/passing-data-deeply-with-context) is created with `createContext`.
 - It returns a `Provider` component and a `Consumer` component.
 - **Provider:**
     - The `Provider` is used to wrap components and share the context values down the component tree.
 The `useContext` hook relies on the existence of a `Provider` higher up in the component tree to obtain the context values.
 - **Consumer:**
     - Is a bit deprecated.
 It is used to consume the context values.
 It is not used as much as it used to be, because the `useContext` hook is more convenient.

 Example:

-**MyContext.js:**
+_MyContext.js_:

 ```jsx
 import React, {createContext, useContext} from 'react';